-If you have any questions about Student Organizations or if you would like to get involved with the SHP Student Government Association, then please contact Michael Canzano at the Office of Student Affairs at 973-972-8594 or firstname.lastname@example.org.
+If you have any questions about Student Organizations or if you would like to get involved with the SHP Student Government Association, please contact them at SHPSGA@shp.rutgers.edu.

 Please visit our Student Organization page often!
 We will be adding information about our current Student Organizations as soon as applications are completed!